eriknj99/SIMPAC/README.md

 # SIMPAC (DEPRECATED*)

 *Simpac uses “--noconfirm” which is not recommended for normal installations (Use at your own risk).
-Yaourt has also been discontinued due to security issues.

 Simpac is a simple tool to make installing packages easier on Arch Linux.